DonDebonair/slack-machine/README.md

 - Support for rich interactions using the [Slack Web API](https://api.slack.com/web)
 - High-level API for maximum convenience when building plugins
 - Low-level API for maximum flexibility
+- **(Experimental) Support for asyncio**

 ### Plugin API features:

 - Listen and respond to any regular expression
 - Capture parts of messages to use as variables in your functions
 - Respond to messages in channels, groups and direct message conversations
-- Respond with Emoji
+- Respond with reactions
 - Respond in threads
 - Respond with ephemeral messages
 - Send DMs to any user
 - Support for [message attachments](https://api.slack.com/docs/message-attachments)
 - Support for [blocks](https://api.slack.com/reference/block-kit/blocks)
-- Listen and respond to any [Slack event](https://api.slack.com/events) supported by the RTM API
+- Listen and respond to any [Slack event](https://api.slack.com/events) supported by the RTM API (or the Events API with Socket Mode in the case of using async mode)
 - Store and retrieve any kind of data in persistent storage (currently Redis and in-memory storage are supported)
-- Schedule actions and messages
+- Schedule actions and messages (note: currently not supported in async mode)
 - Emit and listen for events
 - Help texts for Plugins
-- Built in web server for webhooks
+- Built in web server for webhooks (note: currently not supported in async mode)

 ### Coming Soon